zmkfirmware/zmk/docs/docs/faq.md

 ### What is a “shield”?

-In ZMK, a _shield_ is a _PCB_ or _hardwired set of components_ that, when combined with a MCU only [board](#what-is-a-board) like the Proton-C or nice!nano, results in a complete and functional keyboard.
+In ZMK, a _shield_ is a _PCB_ or _hardwired set of components_ that, when combined with a MCU only [board](#what-is-a-board) like the Proton-C or nice!nano, results in a complete useable keyboard.
 Examples would be keyboard PCBs like the Kyria or Corne.
 The _shield_ is usually the big PCB containing all the keys.

 ### Why _boards_ and _shields_?
 Why not just “keyboard”?